 You may also like: The Most Effective Recovery Tools for Runners

-Supernova for releasing the glutes
+Supernova for self-myofascial release on the glutes

-Foam roller: Quads/Hip Flexors, Adductors, Back, IT band/TFL
+Foam roller: Quads/Hip Flexors, Adductors, Back, TFL

 The stick: Calves (but it’s also great for traveling)